smilewithkhushi/Solidity-Basics/6-Data Types/readme.md

 # Solidity Data Types

-Solidity is a statically-typed programming language used for writing smart contracts on the Ethereum blockchain.
-It supports various data types to store and manipulate data.
 In this readme file, we will discuss the different data types available in Solidity.

 ## Integers